The old quote says “Everybody needs somebody”. Or: “there is someone for anyone.”

 4. your good friend, he is so dear but lonely, maybe he can match

-5. blind date with new guy from your workplace
+5. blind date with a new guy from your workplace

-If you try to help single person, ask about her/his priorities and preferences.
+If you try to help a single person, ask about her/his priorities and preferences.
 Try to enter in their head.
 Focus on areas that person like.
-If they like nightclubs, invite them for a party, not in theater.
-Let that meeting be as something what happened with destiny, not by your assistance.
-It will look more natural and you will not hurt dignity of your friend.
+If they like nightclubs, invite them to a party, not in the theater.
+Let that meeting be as something that happened with destiny, not by your assistance.
+It will look more natural and you will not hurt the dignity of your friend.

-Imagine yourself on this place, what you would not like, that someone feels sorry for you.
+Imagine yourself in this place, what you would not like, that someone feels sorry for you.
 Indeed single persons have freedom and space.
 Treat them with respect, not with condolence, because nobody dies.